-Good marketers are obsessed with numbers.
+Good marketers are obsessed with numbers like the ecommerce KPIs .
 They look at them every morning and end their day by checking them “one last time.”

 According to AdAge, 93% of CMOs are under more pressure to deliver a better ROI.
 The problem is, they can’t do that if they don’t understand performance at all stages of the marketing funnel.

-In this article, I’m going to outline key KPIs you must measure to help improve your ecommerce marketing.
+In this article, I’m going to outline key metrics for ecommerce that you must measure to help improve your ecommerce marketing.
 From awareness to retention, you’ll learn the metrics to watch daily and how to improve them.

 1. Brand Name Search